jacklxc/CORWA/README.md

 A short [video](https://www.youtube.com/watch?v=ervPq7eAC9o) is available.

 ## Overall data pipeline
 We extract related work sections from S2ORC dataset, whose metadata attributes containing ACL id, to `related_work.jsonl`.
 Then for the annotations and experiments in CORWA paper, we generally store the related work sections in the BRAT format, then read from, and write to BRAT format.
-However, if you are simply interested in using the joint tagger, you may use `pipeline/pipeline.py` to start from `related_work.jsonl` and output a jsonl file.
+However, if you are simply interested in using the joint related work tagger, you may use `pipeline/pipeline.py` to start from `related_work.jsonl` and output a jsonl file.

 ### View the dataset in BRAT
 * Download BRAT from https://brat.nlplab.org/index.html to view the annotation.